-Measuring acres with a Global Positioning System (GPS)

-GPS provides AFSC with a quick and accurate tool for measuring fields.
+Measuring acres with a global positioning system (GPS): GPS provides AFSC with a quick and accurate tool for measuring fields.
 Because production insurance uses seeded acres for the calculations that determine coverage, premium and losses, it is important that AFSC have the most accurate field information available.

-Acreage tolerance

-AFSC's acreage tolerance policy applies to fields measured by AFSC.
+Acreage tolerance: AFSC's acreage tolerance policy applies to fields measured by AFSC.
 Tolerance is the lesser of five per cent or 20 acres by crop type.
-If AFSC measures acres of an insured crop and the acres differ from those reported by the insured, the following conditions will apply:
+For additional information, reference the Annual Crops Contract of Insurance section on Insured Acres